Hlanden/pyReMarkable/README.md

 # pyReMarkable
 **NOTE: This is a work in progress, and is still missing a lot of functionality**

-Python API for interfacing with Remarkable-cloud appllication.
+Python API for interfacing with Remarkable-cloud application.

 The library contains the following python modules:
 ## client.py